danigorbaciov/docs.wavesplatform/docs/en/waves-node/running-waves-node-in-yandex-cloud.md

 ![](./_assets/search-bar.png)

 5.&nbsp;Set the parameters of the virtual machine.
-See the [Hardware requirements](/en/waves-node/prerequisites/hardware-requirements) page for minimum hardware requirements to start the node.
+See the hardware requirements on the [Node Owner Guide](/en/waves-node) page for minimum hardware requirements to start the node.

 ![](./_assets/virtual-machine-parameters.png)